Future proofing your SEO: How to make sure you don’t get penalised by a future Google update

 There are a few important things you need to consider to ensure your site stays on the safe side and won’t get hit, regardless of the updates that Google is planning to release in the future.
 These include: relevant backlinks, great content, a technically healthy website and a genuine and engaging social presence.

-Let’s discuss each in detail so you get a better understand of what you should and shouldn’t do to not only prevent your site from being hit by a future Google update but also to ensure you’re helping your site and your online business to grow using healthy and effective SEO methods.
+Let’s discuss each in detail so you get a better understanding of what you should and shouldn’t do to not only prevent your site from being hit by a future Google update but also to ensure you’re helping your site and your online business to grow using healthy and effective SEO methods.

 Backlinks are one of the building blocks of good SEO.
 If your site has a fair number of quality inbound links coming from high quality and relevant sites, the chances of your site performing well in search engine result pages increase.
 Think of it this way: Google will give your site more value if the links you’ve built come from quality sites.
 On the other hand, if you have incoming links from sites that are spammy or irrelevant, your site’s existing ranking might be negatively affected.